surgi1/adventofcode/2017/README.md

 # Advent of Code 2017

-Puzzles of AoC 2017 were a bit harder than 2016's set, still not reaching the later years' levels in terms of difficulty.
-Few of them required some out-of-the-box thinking.
-This is a great set, had a lot of fun solving it.
-The AoC 2017 calendar visualization however, once the puzzles are completed, is pure gold.
+Puzzles of AoC 2017 are a bit harder than 2016's, still not reaching the difficulty of the later years'.
+Few of them required some out-of-the-box thinking, making it a very enjoyable set altogether.

+The AoC 2017 calendar visualization, however, is pure gold.

 https://adventofcode.com/2017